 Body Color |

-Is it possible to change the overall color? (e.g. matte black, bluish black, etc.) 【Commentary】Many black guns are used in ops, but "matte black" in the proposal refers a rough non-shine surface, while "bluish black" refers to a gun with a rust inhibitor (bluing agent) applied. |
+Would it be possible to change the overall color? (e.g. matte black, bluish black, etc.) 【Commentary】Many black guns are used in ops, but "matte black" in the proposal refers a rough non-shine surface, while "bluish black" refers to a gun with a rust inhibitor (bluing agent) applied. |

 Hammer |